olatarkowska/kubespray/README.md

 To setup a Kubernetes cluster we will use Terraform and Ansible.
 Terraform creates instances in OpenStack, along with networks and volumes and all the other fiddly bits required for the Kubernetes cluster.
 Ansible provisions all the necessary software to those instances.

-Both Terraform and Ansible are run from a controller instance which has to be created first.
+Both Terraform and Ansible are run from a _deployment machine_ (see below).

 All of the software have been nicely packaged into [kubespray](https://github.com/kubernetes-incubator/kubespray) GitHub repository.
 Here we are using version 2.5.0 of the kubespray, which was obtained by forking the original repository and resetting the head of the repository to the commit before the release of version 2.5.0:
 ```